cliffmeyer/scEpiSparX/README.md

 - Fit cis-regulatory models from:
   - scRNA-seq
   - scRNA-seq and scATAC-seq from similar samples
-  - Barcode-matched scRNA-seq and scATAC-seq data
+  - Barcode-matched scRNA-seq and scATAC-seq data (eg 10x Multiome or SHARE-seq)
 - Use pre-trained or custom epigenetic embeddings from scATAC-seq data
 - Identify cell-type-specific cis-regulatory elements (CREs)
 - Build new embeddings from scATAC-seq data
 - Evaluate and compare multiple models
-- Generate heatmaps of CRE activity

 ---